Chicken Noodle Soup

 Place the chicken, 1/2 carrot, 1/2 onion & black peppercorns in a large pot, cover with water and bring to boil over high heat.
 Reduce the heat and cook for about 1 hour, constantly skimming with skimmer for impurities that float to the top.

-Meanwhile, combine the egg, flour, oil and water to form a dough ball (do not add more flour).
+Meanwhile, combine 1 egg, 1 cup flour, 2 Tbsp oil and 3 Tbsp water to form a dough ball (do not add more flour).
 Cover in plastic wrap and refrigerate for 1 hour.

 Dice the onion and sauté until lightly golden, add shredded or cut into circles carrots.
 Sautee together for 3-4 minutes, on low heat.
 Set aside.
 Pour boiling water over dry mushrooms and let them sit for 20 minutes.
 Drain the water and reserve the mushrooms for soup.